Staff & Faculty

 juliana6@umbc.edu

 Juliana is an early childhood education and community engagement specialist with experience working in a variety of museums and schools.
 She is passionate about utilizing community spaces as safe and welcoming places of learning for people of all ages and backgrounds.
-Juliana loves working with early learners; she is excited to support families in discovering the joys and opportunities that can come with teaching and learning alongside their children.
+She loves working with early learners; she is excited to support families in discovering the joys and opportunities that can come with teaching and learning alongside their children.

 MECLP Faculty & Consultants